Pools

 A performance reduction is expected during any changes of this sort, but depending on your hardware overhead, this can be unnoticeable.

-Note that increases in; disk count, percent usage, snapshots count, and Pool size can all impact on the memory and CPU required, and the time for any changes to be enacted.
+Note that increases in; drive count, percent usage, snapshots count, and Pool size can all impact on the memory and CPU required, and the time for any changes to be enacted.

 1. Change redundancy profiles.
 E.g. from btrfs RAID10 to btrfs RAID1.
 See Redundancy profile changes.